 ‘My Favorite Year,’ comic salute to TV’s golden age, hits 40

 LOS ANGELES (AP) — Peter O’Toole was famed for his commanding, Oscar-nominated turns.
 Mark Linn-Baker was a fledgling stage actor.
-Richard Benjamin, who’d made a leading-man splash in “Portnoy’s Complaint” and “Westworld,” had a few TV directing credits.
+Richard Benjamin, who’d made a leading-man splash in “Goodbye, Columbus” and “Westworld,” had a few TV directing credits.

 The sum of these unlikely parts was the zesty 1982 movie comedy “My Favorite Year,” starring O’Toole and Linn-Baker, directed by Benjamin and produced by Mel Brooks.
 It paid loving tribute to the original golden age of TV in the mid-20th century and the variety shows that were the “Saturday Night Live” hits of their day.

-When Benjamin read the script by Norman Steinberg and Dennis Palumbo, he immediately turned to his wife, actor Paula Prentiss.
+When Benjamin read the screenplay credited to Norman Steinberg and Dennis Palumbo, he immediately turned to his wife, actor Paula Prentiss.

 “I hope they want me for this, because it’s just great,” Benjamin recalled saying.